balzack/databag/README.md

 </p>
 <br>

-Databag is a self-hosted messaging service for the DWeb community.
+Databag is a self-hosted messaging service.
 Notable features include:
 - Public-private key based identity (not bound to any blockchain or hosting domain)
 - Federated (accounts on different nodes can communicate)
 - Lightweight (server runs on a raspberry pi zero v1.3)